lopi-py/luau-lsp.nvim/README.md

 ## Roblox

-Roblox types are downloaded from the luau-lsp repository and passed to the language server.
+Roblox types are downloaded from the luau-lsp page and passed to the language server.

 ```lua
 require("luau-lsp").setup {